c3di/im2im/README.md

 converted: Image = im2im(Image(to_be_converted, "numpy.rgb_uint8"), "torch.gpu")
 # Access the converted image data via 'converted.raw_image', which is now a torch tensor with shape (1, 3, 20, 20),
 # in float32 format, normalized to the range [0, 1], and transferred to the GPU.

+# the underlying conversion uses the following code:
+# from PIL import Image
+# from torchvision.transforms import functional as F
+# image = Image.fromarray(source_image)
+# image = F.to_tensor(image)
+# image = image.unsqueeze(0)
+# target_image = image.cuda()'

+# We aim to identify the conversion code that minimizes information loss and requires the fewest conversion steps, prioritizing CPU execution while applying a configurable penalty for GPU operations.
+Both the search function and GPU penalty can be adjusted to suit different scenarios.**
 ```

 For other APIs like `im2im_code`, please refer to [public APIs](https://github.com/c3di/im2im/blob/main/src/im2im/api.py).